hic-sunt-leons/Cloud-Transformation-Journey-Kit/AWS/Lab: Build a Serverless Web Application.md

 In order to clone repo that you create, you need to generate a username and password in order clone the repo to your local machine.
 [Setup for HTTPS users using Git credentials](https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-gc.html?icmpid=docs_acc_console_connect_np)

+The AWS CLI need to be setup already to your IAM User that you created.
+The CLI will be used to copy static files from public accessible AWS S3 service to your local GIT repo.
+Refer to this for assistance: [cli-configure-files](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)

+To get the creditals to setup your CLI, go to the IAM service and select the IAM User and select the "Security credentials" tab.
+In the Access key section, click "Create access key" and ue the generated keys for setting up the AWS CLI to your AWS account.

 [Lab: build-serverless-web-app-lambda-apigateway-s3-dynamodb-cognito](https://aws.amazon.com/getting-started/hands-on/build-serverless-web-app-lambda-apigateway-s3-dynamodb-cognito/)